Select Department

 Surface Pattern

-Finally, you’ll want to consider the type of 3D pattern found on the outer surface of your panels.
-Whether it’s eggshell shaped, pyramid, wedge, grid or something else.
+Finally, you’ll want to consider the type of 3D pattern found on the outer surface of your panels, whether it’s eggshell-shaped, pyramid, wedge, grid or something else.
 At the end of the day, the sonic differences between these patterns are minimal.
-So the best thing you can do is choose what pattern’s going to make your room look the best!
+So the best thing you can do is choose what pattern is going to make your room look the best!

 Step 3.
 Work out where to stick your acoustic foam

-Assuming you’ve purchased some acoustic foam, the next thing you want to do is cover your walls.
+Assuming you’ve purchased some acoustic foam tiles, the next thing you want to do is cover your walls.
 Depending on the acoustic problems in your room, the ideal wall coverage could vary anywhere between 20-80%.

 Generally speaking, many home studios have fewer than an ideal number of panels.
 Some even skip the maths and just place them in an aesthetically pleasing pattern.
-At the end of the day, some are better than none!
+At the end of the day though, some are better than none!

 The Clap Test

-So first, do the single clap outside where you’re a substantial distance away from walls that could reflect the sound.
-Notice you’ll hear the cap and nothing else (No echo or any sound of the clap occurring after the initial clap).
+To begin, do the single clap outside where you’re a substantial distance away from walls that could reflect the sound.
+Notice you’ll hear the clap and nothing else: No echo or any sound of the clap occurring after the initial strike.

 Then, go back inside and try the clap.
 You’ll probably be able to hear your initial clap as well as additional reverberation from reflecting off walls and other objects.
 If the sound has a lengthy duration, this likely represents some acoustical problems.
 If it dies out quickly, it probably relates to better sound quality.